Lea Bošković

 Lea Bošković ([lêa bôʃkoʋitɕ]; born 22 September 1999) is a Croatian tennis player.

-She has career-high WTA rankings of 244 in singles and 215 in doubles.
-Bošković has won six singles and eight doubles titles on the ITF Circuit.
+She has a career-high singles ranking of world No. 158, achieved 9 September 2024, and a best doubles ranking of No. 215, reached on 27 February 2023.
+Bošković has won seven singles and eight doubles titles on the ITF Circuit.

 On the ITF Junior Circuit, she had a career-high combined ranking of 19, achieved on 5 June 2017.
 In 2017, she reached the US Open girls' doubles final, partnering Wang Xiyu.

-Bošković made her Fed Cup debut for Croatia in 2018, and has a win–loss record of 3–3.
+Bošković made her Fed Cup debut for Croatia in 2018, and she has a win–loss record of 8–3.

+Career

+On her WTA Tour main-draw debut, Bošković reached the quarterfinals as a lucky loser at the 2024 Iași Open, defeating Maria Timofeeva, for her first tour win, and qualifier Varvara Lepchenko, both achieved in straight sets, before losing in the last eight to top seed and eventual champion, Mirra Andreeva.

+At the 2025 Copa Colsanitas, Bošković qualified for the main draw and reached her second WTA Tour quarterfinal upsetting eighth seed Cristina Bucsa.